BCom National Income of India Notes Study Material

 Post-Independence Period Estimates

-- The share of commodity production was about two-third of the national income.
-The term commodity production includes material production derived from agriculture, mining, factory establishments, hand trades etc.
+- The share of commodity production was about two-thirds of the national income.
+The term commodity production includes material production derived from agriculture, mining, factory establishments, hand trades, etc.

 MEASUREMENT OF NATIONAL INCOME

-There are three main methods of measuring National Income of a country.
-These methods are as follow:
+There are three main methods of measuring the National Income of a country.
+These methods are as follows:

 So, GNP = Total Govt.
 Production + Total Private Business Output

-In other words, the GNP is the aggregate value of the current production of goods and services to the government, to the consumers and to business.
+In other words, the GNP is the aggregate value of the current production of goods and services to the government, the consumers, and to businesses.
 Then, GNP=Govt.
 Production and Purchase of Goods and Services + Private Gross

 Capital Formation + Consumers’ Purchase of Goods and Services.
 The GNP, less the replacements, is called the net national product or the NNP.
 The deduction for replacement is equivalent to depreciation in accounting terms.